 The gate agent would give a passenger report to the Senior flight attendant before passenger boarding started.
 This would give an exact number of how many passengers to expect on the flight.
-The Senior FA would assign duty stations to the rest of crew and pass along this information.
+The Senior FA would assign duty stations to the rest of the crew and pass along this information.

-After a particularly gruelling meal segment the assigned senior on board told the rookie crew in coach that the next flight segment we'd have a fully loaded plane.
+After a particularly grueling meal segment, the assigned senior on board told the rookie crew in coach that the next flight segment we'd have a fully loaded plane.
 Groaning inwardly while smiling, then exchanging meaningful looks with one another the three of us began icing dozens of glasses in preparation.
 This task was done prior to takeoff to get a head start on the beverage service which started after the plane leveled off.

-In reality only a sprinkling of passengers actually got on board.
+In reality, only a sprinkling of passengers actually got on board.
 The two seniors working the front thought it was a hoot watching us hustle.
 You know, Rookies!
 It was a variation on the rites of passage for newbies.
 We all had a good laugh, many years later.

 But worse than the practical jokes or standing up for fourteen hours of duty, a flight attendant might get stuck in a hotel room with the same practical joker they'd been flying with all day.
 The airline assigned shared hotel rooms to flight attendants in an effort to reduce overhead cost.

 Depending on the numbers and genders of the crew; the odd person out might be assigned a room to themselves, which was always a hope, but not often the reality as seniors got room choice, of course.

 Our flight arrived hours after dark and by the time our crew got through customs and took the shuttle to the hotel it was quite late.
 Despite the hour, I wanted to see a few of the sights before taking off early the next morning.